Truth Behind 72 Sold Lawsuits: Is There Really A Case Going On

 The allegations that one can find all over the internet suggest that some agents may have resorted to deceptive marketing tactics to achieve those lightning-quick sales.

-Here are some of the alleged wrongdoings that 72 Sold have been accused of:
+Here are some of the alleged wrongdoings that 72 Sold has been accused of:

 • Hidden Fee.